theopn/theopn.github.io/content/writing/2022-08-25-neovim-ide.md

 end
 ```

+> I do not do this anymore (although I still have this in my minimal vanilla Vim configuration), I use `nvim-autopairs`.

 It can get a bit annoying when you try to insert one parenthesis or curly bracket, but it's a very simple and clean solution that I don't have many complaints about (I also experienced some weird bugs when using `nvim-autopairs`, such as " not being inserted when it's adjacent to parentheses).

+> The "bug" I described of `nvim-autopairs` was a feature actually, and `nvim-autopairs` does a lot of nice things other than inserting the matching parentheses.

 `nvim-cmp` comes with a [way](https://github.com/hrsh7th/nvim-cmp/wiki/Menu-Appearance#how-to-add-visual-studio-code-codicons-to-the-menu) to customize menu appearance, including VS-Code like pictogram.
 This eliminates the need for plug-ins like `lspkind.nvim`.

+> Yep, this is still nice!

 Neovim has several built-in LSP-related commands.
 On example is `vim.lsp.buf.hover()` to view LSP hover doc.
 All you have to do is map `<CMD>lua vim.lsp...` to your choice of keybindings, and you can view hover docs for code components without extra plug-in (although plug-in like LSPSage makes it easier to access the LSP features).

+> Yeah Theo, why did you even use LspSaga if you were going to mix them up with built-in functions?

 I also utilize Packer's lazy load features to minimize boot time, particularly `ft` keyword.
 You can specify plug-ins to be loaded in a certain file using `ft` keyword, so I block tree-sitter to be launched only with files I have language servers for and markdown-related plug-ins to markdown files.

+> This was the only form of lazy loading I do (and Lazy does this automatically), and it is not even the tip of the iceberg compared to other lazy loading techniques like setting priorities between plug-ins, etc.
+> I think sacrificing the readability and simplicity of your configuration files for a couple milliseconds of gain in startup time (if there is any) is an unnecessary trade-off.
+>
+> -- 2023 Theo

 ## You got more things to say?